Hill Country State Natural Area: Location

-HCSNA affords good opportunities for bird watching.
-Over 160 species of birds have been sighted in the preserve, including two bird species classified as endangered: the golden-cheeked warbler (Dendroica chrysoparia) and the black-capped vireo (Vireo atricapilla).

-As in much of the Hill Country, white-tailed deer (Odocoileus virginianus) are by far the most common large mammal on the property.
-Wild turkeys, armadillos, skunks, raccoons, opossums, cottontail rabbits, jack rabbits, and fox squirrels are also present.
-Feral pigs, exotic fallow and axis deer, porcupines, rock squirrels, and ringtailed cats can occasionally be encountered.
-Bobcats, coyotes, both red and grey foxes, and rarely, mountain lions, inhabit the area, but are seldom seen by visitors.

 History

 The Spring Barn is a reminder of the area's farming and ranching heritage.

 The land within the preserve has been inhabited for several thousand years, and a number of Native American artifacts have been found on the property, including human remains.
 After the arrival of European settlers in the mid-1800s, the area became part of a working ranch.
 The bottomlands were converted to cropland and the remainder was used for grazing.
 Eventually becoming the Bar-O Ranch, several parcels of land were subsequently donated by Louise Merrick between 1976 and 1982 to establish the Hill Country State Natural Area.
 Merrick stipulated that the property was “to be kept far removed and untouched by modern civilization, where everything is preserved intact, yet put to a useful purpose”.
 The preserve was opened to the public in 1984 with 4753 acre.
 In 1986 a further 616 acre were acquired, bringing the total size to the current 5369 acre.